 Kinbasket Reservoir regulates discharges from both the Mica and Revelstoke Generating Stations, as well as for generating stations further downstream.
 Kinbasket Reservoir refilled fully in 2020 due to above average snowpack and runoff conditions.
-It reached a peak water level of 754.44 metres (2,475.2 feet) on August 23, 2020.
-This water level was about 0.2 feet above the normal maximum operating level of 754.4 metres (2,475 feet).
-The storage of additional water was approved by the Provincial Comptroller of Water Rights and remains within our water license limits.
+It reached a peak water level of 752.61 metres (2,469.2 feet) on August 22, 2021.
+This water level was about 5.8 feet below the normal maximum operating level of 754.4 metres (2,475 feet).

 Kinbasket Reservoir is typically drafted across the fall and winter period to meet loads and system requirements.
-An early arctic outbreak in October and another cold snap in February followed by cooler than normal March and April led to increased generation from Mica; otherwise electricity demand was relatively light in other periods due to a mild winter.
-The minimum level for Kinbasket Reservoir this year is forecast to be 718.41 metres (2,357 feet) in April, about 1.71 metres (5.6 feet) below last year's minimum level of 720.12 metres (2,362.6 feet) on April 20, 2020.
+A prolonged arctic outbreak from mid-December through the first week of January and another cold snap in February led to increased generation from Mica.
+Otherwise, electricity demand was relatively light in the fall.
+The minimum level for Kinbasket Reservoir this year is forecast to be 717.8 metres (2,355 feet) by the end of April, 26 feet below average.